jeremytammik/tbc/a/1946_compile_sdk_2023.md

 I compiled `diff_2022_2023.txt` listing the differences between the Revit 2023 SDK samples and previous versions, both in the directory structure and individual files.

-Afact from that analysis, three new samples were added:
+Afaict from that analysis, three new samples were added:

 - SheetToView3D
 - SelectionChanged